About insect bites and insect stings

 - If your child hasn’t had an allergic reaction to a tick bite before, try to remove the tick.

-- Spray insect repellent containing pyrethrin or pyrethroid chemical on the area.
+- For ticks 2 mm or smaller, spray insect repellent containing pyrethrin or pyrethroid chemical on the area.
 Or apply permethrin cream to the area twice, leaving one minute between applications.
 You can get these products from a pharmacy.

-- Use tweezers to grasp the tick and pull upwards – don’t jerk, twist or squeeze the body of the tick as it might burst and leave parts of the tick in the skin.
+- After applying the pyrethroid chemical, use tweezers to grasp the tick and pull upwards – don’t jerk, twist or squeeze the body of the tick as it might burst and leave parts of the tick in the skin.

 - Give paracetamol or ibuprofen in recommended doses to ease mild pain and swelling.